oblivia-simplex/Narrativity/2_schneider.md

 felt that I had interrupted them; they were, after all, talking in her office, not his, meaning he had approached her because he must have needed her confidence.
-I had broken that trust with my appearance at the door; I shouldn\'t have come in at all had the door not been open and had the sound of their voices not reached me in the hall.
+I had broken that trust with my appearance at the door; I shouldn't have come in at all had the door not been open and had the sound of their voices not reached me in the hall.
 I had other duties to attend to---this is true---but I was unable to begin, and when I heard their voices, I sought them out to forget these duties.
-A simple conversation with one\'s colleagues often helps one to pass over the entire world in silence, and I longed for the communion with others my work so rarely provides.
+A simple conversation with one's colleagues often helps one to pass over the entire world in silence, and I longed for the communion with others my work so rarely provides.